ClusterCockpit/ClusterCockpit-specs/interfaces/lineprotocol/README.md

 # Overview

 ClusterCockpit uses the [InfluxData line-protocol](https://docs.influxdata.com/influxdb/v2.1/reference/syntax/line-protocol/) for transferring metrics between its components.
-The line-protocol is a text-based representation of a metric with a value, time and describing tags.
+The line-protocol is a text-based representation of a metric with a name, time and describing tags.
 All metrics have the following format (if written to `stdout`):

 ```
 <measurement>,<tag set> <field set> <timestamp>
 ```

 where `<tag set>` and `<field set>` are comma-separated lists of `key=value` entries.
-In a mind-model, think about tags as `indices` in the database for faster lookup and the `<field set>` as metric values.
+In a mind-model, think about tags as `indices` in the database for faster lookup and the `<field set>` as values.

+**Remark**: In the first iteration, we only sent metrics (number values) but we had to extend the specification to messages with different meanings.
+The below text was changes accordingly.
+The update is downward-compatible, so for metrics (number values), nothing changed.

 # Line-protocol in the ClusterCockpit ecosystem

 In ClusterCockpit we limit the flexibility of the InfluxData line-protocol slightly.
 The idea is to keep the format evaluatable by different components.

-Each metric is identifiable by the `measurement` (= metric name), the `hostname`, the `type` and, if required, a `type-id`.
+Each message is identifiable by the `measurement` (= metric name), the `hostname`, the `type` and, if required, a `type-id`.

 ## Mandatory tags per measurement:
 * `hostname`